Account

 10. Business phone and internet

-If you have a cell phone (or one of the few remaining landlines still in operation) that you use exclusively for business purposes, you can deduct the full amount of your phone bill.
-Similarly, if you own or lease dedicated office space and pay for internet connectivity, you can deduct your internet expenses.
-If your phone and internet expenses cover both personal and business uses, you may still be able to deduct a percentage of your bills for work-related use.
+If you have a cell phone that you use exclusively for business purposes, you can deduct the full amount of your phone bill.
+Similarly, if you pay for internet connectivity for your office, you can deduct your internet expenses.
+If your phone or internet usage covers both personal and business purposes, you may still be able to deduct a percentage of your bills for work-related use.

 11. Vehicle expenses

 Similar to the home office deduction, you have two options for deducting car expenses on your taxes.
-First, you could take the simplified method, which involves tracking your business mileage and then claiming the IRS standard mileage rate ($0.67/mile for 2024).
+First, you could take the simplified method, which involves tracking your business mileage and then claiming the IRS standard mileage rate.

 The other option is to use the actual expense method.
-This option, which is more involved but may provide a higher deduction, offers a tax deduction based on your actual vehicle expenses, including maintenance, gas, oil, tolls, insurance, lease payments, registration fees, garage fees, depreciation, and more.
-If your vehicle is used exclusively for business, it is easier to determine your deductible vehicle expenses than if you use a vehicle for both personal and business travel.
+This method offers a deduction based on your actual vehicle expenses, including maintenance, gas, oil, tolls, insurance, lease payments, registration fees, garage fees, depreciation, and more.
+If your vehicle is used exclusively for business, it is easier to determine your deductible expenses than if it’s used for both personal and business travel.

-With either approach, be sure to keep detailed documentation to support your calculation.
-You should keep track of the date of business travel, the distance traveled, and the purpose of the business travel.
-In the event your taxes are audited, you may be required to provide these records to substantiate your deductions.
+With either approach, keep detailed documentation to support your calculation.
+You should record the date of business travel, the distance traveled, and the business purpose.
+In the event your taxes are audited, you may be required to provide these records.

 12. Business travel expenses

-If you travel for your small business, you may be able to deduct expenses that you incur for travel.
-Generally, self-employed persons can deduct legitimate business travel expenses, including airfare, hotels, food, and ground transportation.
-Keep all receipts and documents that show the business purpose for your travel to support your tax records in the event of an audit.
+If you travel for your small business, you may be able to deduct legitimate business travel expenses, including airfare, hotels, food, and ground transportation.
+Keep all receipts and documentation showing the business purpose for your travel to support your tax records in the event of an audit.

 13. Business insurance

-You may have a variety of business insurance policies in place to protect yourself financially.
-Business insurance premiums, including things like errors and omissions (E&O) coverage, employee health policies, worker’s compensation premiums, coverage for leased office space, liability insurance, business auto insurance, and more, may be deductible on Schedule C (Form 1040).
+You may have various business insurance policies in place to protect yourself financially.
+Business insurance premiums, including things like errors and omissions (E&O) coverage, employee health policies, worker’s compensation, coverage for leased office space, liability insurance, and business auto insurance, may be deductible on Schedule C (Form 1040).

 14. Health insurance premiums